bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 If I actually understood the solution, then I should be able to prove three things:

 1. The strategy of never switching should be the worst, giving a success rate of one in three.
-2. The strategy of randomly choosing to stick or switch should be a little better, giving a success rate of one in two **BART: why?**
+2. The strategy of randomly choosing to stick or switch should be a little better, giving a success rate of one in two (as explained above)
 3. The strategy of always switching should give me the best results, successfully winning the car two out of three times

 I actually had a quick and dirty result quite quickly, but I wasn't satisfied with that.
 I was really getting sucked into this problem now, so I decided to keep going.
 I refactored and extended my crude initial script to bring it into line with best practices.
 That way, I'd get to practice my PowerShell skills, and I'd have some fun content to talk to Allison about!